Wednesday, November 19, 2014

-As previously posted, the Association of American Law Schools annual meeting in Washington D.C. will have some outstanding immigration programs:
+The Association of American Law Schools annual meeting in Washington D.C. is right around the corner.
+Here are some of the immigration programs on the schedule:

 Saturday, January 3, 2014, 3:30 pm to 5:15 pm